iCliniq Logo

 Introduction

-Diabetes mellitus is commonly known as diabetes.
+Diabetes mellitus (a group of diseases causing high blood glucose levels in the blood) is commonly known as diabetes.
 There are various potential complications for diabetes mellitus, like eye problems and heart and kidney diseases, but studies have shown that bone is also affected by diabetes mellitus.
 Comparatively, people with type 1 and type 2 diabetes are more prone to bone disease than those without diabetes.
 People with diabetes mellitus are affected by various bone diseases, especially in the hip area.
 Studies have shown that measures taken to reduce diabetes may also reduce the risk of bone diseases.

 What Is Diabetes?

-Diabetes is a medical condition that happens when the body's metabolism changes.
-It is a metabolism disorder, which means when the body's metabolism process fails or makes the body produce more or less substances that a body needs to stay healthy.
+Diabetes is a medical condition that occurs when the body's metabolism changes.
+It is a metabolism disorder, which means that the body's metabolism process fails or causes the body to produce more or less of the substances it needs to stay healthy.
 In diabetes mellitus, the substance is insulin.
 Here, the metabolism starts when the glucose from the digested food enters the bloodstream.

 The glucose provides energy to the cells to perform various activities.
 It needs the insulin hormone to enter the bloodstream and provide energy to the cells.
 Insulin is formed in the pancreas, which transfers glucose from the bloodstream to the cells to provide oxygen for living.
 In people with diabetes, the body may produce more or less insulin.